 Rohit Pappu, lead researcher of the Pappu Lab at Washington University, St. Louis, noted that elastin has both rigid and softer, spaghetti-like variants.
 He and his team had been studying the softer structures prior to collaboration with researchers from Duke University.

 When injected, the Frankenstein proteins become solid, stable scaffolds in response to body heat.
-They supposedly integrate easily into neighboring tissue without serious inflammation issue.
-The scaffold also encourages formation of blood vessels, thereby enhancing healing.
+They supposedly integrate easily into neighboring tissue without serious inflammation issues.
+The scaffold also encourages the formation of blood vessels, thereby enhancing healing.